1543446291/H1Z1-Server/README.md

 ## State

-- [x] Handle client connection request
+- [x] Handle client connection request (you'll still be on the loading screen but the `BaseApi` is setup & connected)
 - [ ] Handle steam connection request
 - [ ] Send server data to the client